Staffing Agreement

 2. YWAM DNA

 It is necessary to have completed a YWAM DTS in order be a YWAM Staff anywhere in the world.
 This is where the YWAM DNA is imparted.
 As a DTS graduate and a YWAM Staff, it is important to make a commitment to the YWAM Purpose, Beliefs & Values and the Legacy Words & Covenants.
 This is what we consider to be the YWAM DNA.
+We ask all Staff to refresh themselves regularly on what it means to be a YWAMer.
 Staff are expected to not only know what YWAM is about, but also to live it.
-We ask all Staff to refresh themselves regularly on what it means to be a YWAMer.
+Staff are expected to invest in their personal relationship with God through daily habits such as prayer, Bible reading/study, and worship.

 3. YWAM Sendai Vision